VeselinMishurov/SoftUni_courses/README.md

 Coures from my edication - SoftUni

-It was created Veselin Mishurov.
+It was created Veselin Mishurov

 It is super simple :) :) :) :) :) :)